1. EN

 The never-ending battle with water

-That’s why it is crucial that contact your local One-Call service before doing any drainage or trenching activities near a pipeline right-of-way.
-You can reach them by using www.Call811.com in the United States, or www.ClickBeforeYouDig.com in Canada.
+Managing water through drainage or trenching is critical for farming, but often involves deep digging with heavy equipment that can easily damage a pipeline.
+That’s why it is crucial that you contact your local One Call service before doing any drainage or trenching activities near a pipeline ROW.
+You can reach them by using www.ClickBeforeYouDig.com.

 Even if you see the pipeline markers, they don’t always indicate the exact location or depth of the pipeline, and the line may not travel in a straight path.